Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Our Model and Preliminaries

 We emphasize that liquid welfare depends on the allocations, but not on the agents' payments.

 Our objective of interest is the \emph{expected} liquid welfare obtained by the platform over any randomness in the valuation sequence and the agents' bidding strategies (which induces randomness in the allocation sequence).
 Since the bid placed in one round can depend on allocations obtained in the previous rounds, we define a mapping from the entire sequence of $T$ value profiles to an allocation sequence.
-An \emph{allocation sequence rule} is a function $\mathbf{x} \colon [0,\overline{v}]^{nT} \to X^T$, where $x_{k,t}(\mathbf{v}_1, \dotsc, \mathbf{v}_T)$ is the allocation obtained by agent $k$ in round $t$.
-Then the expected liquid welfare of allocation sequence rule $\mathbf{x}$ is $\mathbb{E}_{\mathbf{v}_1, \dotsc, \mathbf{v}_T \sim F}[W(\mathbf{x}(\mathbf{v}_1, \dotsc, \mathbf{v}_T)]$.
+An \emph{allocation sequence rule} is a function $\boldsym{x} \colon [0,\overline{v}]^{nT} \to X^T$, where $x_{k,t}(\boldsym{v}_1, \dotsc, \boldsym{v}_T)$ is the allocation obtained by agent $k$ in round $t$.
+Then the expected liquid welfare of allocation sequence rule $\boldsym{x}$ is

-\xhdr{Pacing Algorithm.} We use a budget-pacing algorithm motivated by stochastic gradient descent, which was introduced and analyzed in \citep{BalseiroGur19} in the context of second-price auctions.
+\xhdr{Pacing Algorithm.} We use a budget-pacing algorithm motivated by stochastic gradient descent that was introduced and analyzed in \citep{BalseiroGur19} in the context of utility maximization in second-price auctions.
 See~\Cref{alg:bg}.
 Each bidder $k$ maintains a \emph{pacing multiplier} $\mu_{k,t} \in [0, \overline{\mu}]$ for each round $t$.
 Multiplier $\mu_{k,t}$ is determined by the algorithm before the value $v_{k,t}$ is revealed.
 The bid is set to $v_{k,t} / (1+\mu_{k,t})$, or the remaining budget $B_{k,t}$ if the latter is smaller.
-Once the round's outcome is revealed, the multiplier is updated as per Line \ref{alg:bg:line-update}, where $P_{[a,b]}$ denotes the projection onto the interval $[a,b]$.
+Once the round's outcome is revealed, the multiplier is updated as per \refeq{eq:alg-update}, where $P_{[a,b]}$ denotes the projection onto the interval $[a,b]$.
 Intuitively, the agent's goal is to keep expenditures near the expenditure rate $\rho_{k}$.
 Hence, if $\rho_{k}$ is above (resp., below) the current expenditure $z_{k,t}$, the agent decreases (resp., increases) her multiplier, by the amount proportional to the current ``deviation" from the target expenditure rate $\rho_k$.

 Parameters $\overline{\mu}$ and $\epsilon_k$ will be specified later.
-While the upper bound $\overline{\mu}$ could in general depend on the agent $k$, as in $\overline{\mu}=\overline{\mu}_k$, we suppress this dependence for the sake of clarity.
+While the upper bound $\overline{\mu}$ could in general depend on the agent~$k$, as in $\overline{\mu}=\overline{\mu}_k$, we suppress this dependence for the sake of clarity.
 Our bounds depend on $\max_k \overline{\mu}_k$.